redhat-cop/openshift-migration-best-practices/06-post-migration-considerations.md

 ---
-title: Post-migration considerations
+title: Postmigration considerations
 layout: default
 ---

-# Post-migration considerations
+# Postmigration considerations

 Now that the migration is completed, there are some considerations to keep in mind once you migrated to OpenShift 4.